googlearchive/android-preferences/README.md

 Library.
 For more information on how to use the AndroidX Preference Library to build settings screens, see [Settings](https://developer.android.com/guide/topics/ui/settings/).

-Note: The framework API (android.preference.*) is no longer maintained, and the AndroidX library should be used instead.
+Note: The framework API (android.preference.*) is deprecated as of Q, and the AndroidX library should be used instead.

 Pre-requisites